MusaMasango/loan-prediction-machine-learning-project/README.md

 I tried 3 different models and evaluated them using the accuracy score.

 The 3 different models used are:
-* Logistic regression - I thought I should try something new apart from the linear regression model
-* Decision tree - Since we have some categorical data, I thought it would be a good fit
-* Random forest - By considering the sparsity associated with the data, I thought it would also be a good fit
+* Logistic regression Classifier
+* Decision tree Classifier
+* Random forest Classifier

+The reason why I chose this models is beacause since we are dealing with a classification problem these models work best with categorical variables.
+In addition, these models are easy to implement.

 ## Model Performance
-The logistic regression model far outperformed the the other approaches on the test ant validation sets
+The logistic regression model far outperformed the the other approaches on the test and validation sets
-* Random forest : Accuracy score = 68.11%
+* Random forest : Accuracy score = 66.67%
-* Random forest : Accuracy score = 81.08%
+* Random forest : Accuracy score = 77.78%
-* Logistic regression : Accuracy score = 83.24%
+* Logistic regression : Accuracy score = 78.47%

+This results makes sense intuitively, since logistic regression algorithm works best where the target variable (dependant variable) is a binary, in this case since the loan status is a binary value between 0 and 1, the logistic regression algorithm will perform better compared to the other models.

 ## Conclusion
 Credit_History is a very important variable because of its high correlation with Loan_Status therefor showind high Dependancy for the latter.
-The Logistic Regression algorithm is the most accurate: approximately 83%
+The Logistic Regression algorithm is the most accurate: approximately 78%.